The Chinthurst Village Fayre Plants

 Tomato ‘Lizzano’

-Lizzano F1 tomatoes are a gorgeous bright red, baby cherry sized fruits with an excellent sweet flavour.
+Lizzano F1 tomatoes are bright red, baby cherry sized fruits with an excellent sweet flavour.

 This variety is the most blight tolerant tomato available .